 Writing the date on the container is a good idea, especially if you’re using more than one container at different times.

-6. Carefully Remove and Rinse the Eggs When Ready To Consume Them.
+6. Carefully Remove and Rinse the Water Glassed Eggs With Water

-When it’s time to use the eggs, pour out the solution gently and take out the eggs from the container.
-If using only a few eggs, carefully remove the eggs needed and reseal the container.
+When it’s time to use the glassed eggs, pour out the solution gently and take out them out from the container.
+If using only a few eggs, carefully remove the ones needed and reseal the container.

 It’s a good idea to use gloves because the lime water can be irritating to the skin.
 Rinse them properly before cooking or cracking them to ensure the lime solution won’t get inside and change the flavor.

-Cooking the egg with the lime solution is not good, and it can leave a coat on your pots and pans.
+Cooking the water glassed egg with the lime solution is not good.
+In addition, it can leave a coat on your pots and pans.

 - Google Books: Lime-water for the Preservation of Eggs